 Vegetation: Predominantly dense chaparral and Ponderosa pine stands in drainages.

-All cooperating partners involved in the closure and firefighting operations wish to thank the community for their patience and understanding.
-They realize the inconvenience created by evacuations and are working diligently to open communities as soon as safely possible.
+The entire Goodwin Fire cooperators wish to thank the community for their patience and understanding.
+We are working diligently to open more communities affected by fire as soon as safely possible.